makersacademy/takeaway-challenge/README.md

 - the Menu might be turned into a module

-- the Restaurant will be responsible for receiving the orders and sending a confirmation to the Customer
+- the Restaurant will be responsible for receiving the orders and sending a text confirmation to the Customer